layercak3/mfpbar-drag/README.md

   of the minimized bar when minimized.
 * The script message 'inhibit yes' can be used to prevent the bar from becoming visible, and 'inhibit no' undoes this.
 You could for example disable the bar while your image detection script detects an image.
+The script counts the number of inhibits ('inhibit yes' increments by one, 'inhibit no' decrements by one) and uninhibits when the count is zero.
+This allows multiple scripts to control bar visibility at the same time while ensuring the bar becomes visible only when all scripts have restored visibility.

 The original script can be found at https://codeberg.org/NRK/mpv-toolbox/src/branch/master/mfpbar and the original